William McArthur (lord mayor of London)

 Sir William McArthur, KCMG JP DL (6 July 1809 – 16 November 1887) was an Anglo-Irish businessman and Lord Mayor of London, and a Liberal Party politician who sat in the House of Commons from 1868 to 1885.

 Biography

-McArthur was born at Malin, County Donegal, the son of Rev. John McArthur, a Methodist minister in Derry.
+McArthur was born at Malin in Inishowen, County Donegal.
+He was the fifth child, and first surviving son, of John McArthur, a poor Scots-Irish farmer who had converted to the Methodists from his Scots-Irish Presbyterianism in the 1790s, and subsequently became a Methodist minister in Derry.
 In 1821 he was apprenticed to a woollen draper in Enniskillen.
 He moved to Lurgan in 1825 where he was a merchant and in 1831 established a drapery business in Derry initially in a partnership, but later on his own.
 In 1841 his brother Alexander McArthur went to Australia and the business was trading with several destinations in Australia.
 McArthur became an alderman of Derry.

-In 1857 McArthur moved the business to the City of London where he also became chairman of the Star Assurance Company, and was a director of the City Bank, the Bank of Australasia and the Australian Telegraph Co.
+In 1857 McArthur moved the business to the City of London.
+He became a director of the Star Life Assurance Society in 1861, and chairman of that company in 1872, a post he held until his death.
+It was under his chairmanship that the Star participated in the syndicate organized by Robert William Perks to provide financial support to the Barry Dock and Railway Company in 1887.
+He was also a director of the City Bank, the Bank of Australasia and the Australian Telegraph Co.
 He was a JP for Surrey and a Deputy Lieutenant for the City of London.